What is not covered by your Car insurance policy?

 Car Insurance is an agreement between the customer and the insurance company in which the insurance company agrees to provide compensation to the insured customer in case of loss or damage to the car or a third party due to an insured peril in return for payment of a specified premium.
 The agreement is valid for a period of 1 year or 3 years and any loss or damage within this period is compensated by the insurance company.
 The first party car insurance price is different for different car insurance companies and varies from company to company.

-If the loss or damage occurs after the expiry of the policy period, insurance company is not liable to settle the loss or damage incurred by the customer.
+If the loss or damage occurs after the car insurance expired of the policy period, insurance company is not liable to settle the loss or damage incurred by the customer.
 The major general exclusion in the car insurance is the claim is not settled if the loss or damage occurs after the expiry of the policy period.
 Hence, it is of utmost importance for the customer to have the insurance coverage at every period of time to get the claims settled.

 Loss or damage to the car due to expired Car insurance policy is not covered under your car insurance policy.